-You can also make these works of art into cards from the kids.
+You can also make these works of art into beautiful cards from your kids to family members.
 Mount the paper onto construction paper and then let the kids write a note.
 Grandparents would love these as gifts.

-Painting with bubbles is pretty easy to do and I hope your kids enjoy it as much as mine did.
+Painting with bubbles is pretty easy to do and I hope your kids have lots of fun trying this unique art activity.

 Looking for More Kids Activities?

 Happy Mom Hacks has tons of fun activities for kids.
 Check out our Kids Activity page or look at some fan favorites below.

 Coffee Filter Butterflies – Create cute butterflies out of coffee filter, markers & pipe cleaners.

 Shadow Art for Kids – Trace shadows to create cool art pictures with paper or sidewalk chalk.